-Allele allocation should be carried out using suitable analysis software, e.g., GeneMapper ID-X Software in combination with the Investigator Template Files, which are available for download from www.qiagen.com; see Table 21, page 40.
+Allele allocation should be carried out using suitable analysis software (e.g., GeneMapper ID-X Software in combination with the Investigator Template Files, which are available for download from www.qiagen.com; see Table 21 on the facing page).

 Table 21.
 Recommended Investigator Template Files for GeneMapper ID-X